fsantanna/go-ipfs/IPPS.md

 Alice
 ```

-Bob replies the message, keeping a *backlink* to the original message in the
+Bob replies to the message, keeping a *backlink* to the original message in the
 directory `previous`:

 ```